highfidelity/hifi-content/events/bingo/README.md

 4. Run MySQL locally.
     - You can create the necessary Bingo database by modifying the `startup()` function within the `bingo.js` web app script.
 5. Run a local HTTP server to serve the client/server scripts, then change all of the script URLs on the content.
-    - With Python 3.x installed, stand up a simple HTTP server with `python -m http.server 8888` from the `bingo` directory.
+    - With NodeJS and `npm` installed, stand up a simple HTTP server with `npm install http-server -g` followed by `http-server -p 8888` from the `bingo` directory.

 # Release Notes